Content created: 1998-03-29

 … is perhaps the most celebrated tract in the annals of literature.
 A book that has been scattered broadcast among a people numbering hundreds of millions, and that for several centuries, must be almost without parallel.

 … the widespread circulation of the text has made many of its pithy phrases part of the common talk of the people, and one cannot listen long to any conversation, even on the most mundane affairs of daily and domestic life, without hearing some expressions the origin of which is to be found in the famous little book.
 (Pp. 1-2)

-The Tractate probably originated in planchette-writing sessions, for it has the hackneyed phrases and choppy flow that characterize many such works, as well as the seemingly endless and repetitive list of those human deficiencies that strike amateur moralists around the world as so especially fascinating.
+The Tractate probably originated in planchette-writing sessions, for it has the hackneyed phrases and choppy flow that characterize many such works, as well as Chapter IV's seemingly endless and repetitive list of those human deficiencies that strike amateur moralists around the world as so especially fascinating.

 The "Most High One" referred to in the title is none other than Lǎozǐ 老子, the legendary founder of Daoism, whose spirit remains to this day a frequent visitor in spirit writing séances.

 The Tractate has been associated with the work of a IVth-century Daoist named Gě Hóng 葛洪, who called himself the Master Embracing Simplicity (Bàopú zǐ 抱朴子), but the work is quite certainly not from his hand.
 Later scholars have suggested it may date from as late as the Míng 明 dynasty (1368-1644, period 20) or as early as the Sòng 宋 dynasty (960-1279, period 15).